Student Satellite Initiatives

 The Consortium invites applications for the Elijah Balloon Fellowship Program for the 2018-2019 academic year.
 For consideration, application forms must be complete, and be accompanied by supporting documentation.
 The Consortium especially encourages applications from members of minority groups, women, and persons with disabilities, and from those pursuing interdisciplinary aerospace studies in, but not limited to, engineering, the sciences, architecture, law, business, nursing and medicine.
 Award winners will be chosen based on academic performance, aerospace-related promise, and the demonstrated interest in pursuing a career in STEM/aerospace.
 The diverse scientific and engineering needs of the team will also be considered.

-Work period: Students will be payload team members for the period from approximately May 1, 2018 to September 15, 2018, with some data analysis performed through December.
+Work period: Students will be payload team members for the period from approximately May 1, 2019 to September 30, 2019.
 Start time is flexible, based on the end of spring term for each institution.
-Payload team members will present their results at the Annual Wisconsin Space Conference to be held at the University of Wisconsin - Fox Valley, Menasha, WI in August 2018.
+Payload team members will present their results at the Annual Wisconsin Space Conference to be held at the University of Wisconsin - Platteville in Platteville, WI in August 2019.

 Location: Meetings of the team will take place in either Milwaukee or occasionally in Kenosha, Wisconsin.
 Students must be able to provide their own transportation.